Safety Reminders This Halloween

 - Explain to kids of all ages the difference between tricks and vandalism.
 Throwing eggs at a house may seem funny but they need to know the other side of the coin as well, that clean up and damages can ruin Halloween for everyone.
 If they are caught vandalizing, make them clean up the mess they’ve made.

-Focus on these safety reminders this Halloween to make it a fun, safe and happy time for your kids.
-They'll carry on the tradition that you taught them to their own families some day!
+Focus on these Safety Jackpot reminders this Halloween to make it a fun, safe and happy time for your kids.
+They’ll carry on the tradition that you taught them to their own families some day!